Maatrika-P/Weather-Forecast-CLI/README.md

 ## Usage :sun_behind_small_cloud:

-1. Run the app: `python weather_app.py city1 city2 city3`
+1. Run the cli: `python weather_cli.py city1 city2 city3`
    - Replace `city1`, `city2`, etc., with the names of the cities you want to get weather data for.
-   - Example: `python weather_app.py London New York Sydney`
+   - Example: `python weather_cli.py London New York Sydney`

 2. Alternatively, run the app without command line arguments:
    - Enter city names separated by commas when prompted.